desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 You can double check your Ruby path with the command `which ruby` and then your gem path by using `gem env`.

 You may continue with installing Bundler and Jekyll below.

+**Note:**
-The next section is only relevant to those who want to run multiple version of Ruby on their machines.
-It's completely overkill for most people.
+As I've mentioned earlier, the next section is only relevant to those developers who want to run multiple version of Ruby on their machines for testing.
+It's completely overkill for most Jekyll users.

-## How to manage multiple versions of Ruby using rbenv (Optional Step)
+## How to manage multiple versions of Ruby using rbenv

 Install rbenv with the following command using Homebrew.